fikre2121/fikre2121/README.md

 ### About Me
 -🔭 Currently building full-stack applications using **React**, **Node.js** , **Express** and **Postgress**.

--⚙️ Always exploring new technologies to expand my development toolkit
+-⚙️ Always exploring new technologies to expand my development toolkit.

 -💬 Ask me about **JavaScript**, **React**, **MySQL**, **Express.js**, or how to get started in web development